DaveSkender/Stock.Indicators/docs/_indicators/Rsi.md

 # {{ page.title }}

-Created by J. Welles Wilder, the [Relative Strength Index](https://en.wikipedia.org/wiki/Relative_strength_index) measures strength of the winning/losing streak over `N` lookback periods on a scale of 0 to 100, to depict overbought and oversold conditions.
+Created by J. Welles Wilder, the [Relative Strength Index](https://en.wikipedia.org/wiki/Relative_strength_index) is an oscillator that measures strength of the winning/losing streak over `N` lookback periods on a scale of 0 to 100, to depict overbought and oversold conditions.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/224 "Community discussion about this indicator")

 ![image]({{site.baseurl}}{{page.image}})